GlobalsoftWigilabs/pathpoint-doc/docs/user_manual/v1.5.8/README.md

 ![image](screenshots/file_location.png)

-4 Next, locate the JSOn configuration file you want to use to update your Pathpoint and click on "Open"
+4 Next, locate the JSON configuration file you want to use to update your Pathpoint and click on "Open"

 ![image](screenshots/front_pathpoint.png)